 - Regular brisk walking helps to lower the blood cholesterol level and decrease high blood pressure.
 It also reduces the risk of heart disease.
 In addition, it decreases the risk of an ischemic stroke (caused by a blood clot) and of a hemorrhagic stroke (caused by a ruptured blood vessel).

 - One research project published by the American Heart Association and referenced below made an interesting discovery.
-The researchers found that the amount of time spent walking correlated with a lower incidence of strokes.
+The researchers found that the amount of time spent walking correlated with a lower incidence of strokes in men.
+(Women weren't tested in this particular experiment.)
 The longer the walks, the lower the stroke risk.
 Walking pace had a very low correlation with reduced stroke risk.